jsmarier-courses/midterm-project-iannalemesheff/mpad2003_midterm_iannalemesheff.md.md

 **Some observations about the data:**
 * Column B features the status of the service request as nominal data*.
 The three categories included are: resolved, active, and cancelled.
 * Column C features the type of service request made by the complainant.
-This is again, categorical nominal data, with more categories listed this time.
+This is again, nominal data, with more categories listed this time.
 The categories of service requests include: bylaw services, citizen services, city facilities, garbage & recycling, health & safety, licenses and permits, parking control enforcement, recreation & culture, roads & transportation, social community service, and water & the environment.
 * Column J features the ward in which the service request was made.
-Despite the data being a range of numbers, it is still categorical nominal data, as each number is just a stand in for the ward name.
+Despite the data being a range of numbers, it is still nominal data, as each number is just a stand in for the ward name.
 Wards range from 1-24.
 * Column H & I detail the latitude and longitude of the location related to the complaint.
 Both variables are continuous values.**

 ***Nominal data** is a form of categorical data.
 It is described as non-quantifiable data that does not have an order associated with it.